What employment sector do you work in?

-Like most I had to bide my time before the right job came up.
-After me degree I volunteered with the British Trust for Conservation Volunteers for a year before getting a job in academia where I was on temporary contracts for 6 years.
+Like most, I had to bide my time before the right job came up.
+After my degree, I volunteered with the British Trust for Conservation Volunteers for a year before getting a job in academia where I was on temporary contracts for 6 years.
 I then got a job in the Environment Agency and after about 18 months got the job in the team I wanted to be in.

 What education/training did you have?

 I have a MSc in Applied Environmental Investigation.

 What advice would you give to someone coming into the profession?

 Gain as much practical experience as possible and never lose your passion for learning.